Logo

 )

-inject a new handler into the calling chain of the handlers definedy by the netsnmp_handler_registration pointer.
+Injects handler into the calling chain of handlers.

-The new handler is injected at the top of the list and hence will be the new handler to be called first.
+The given MIB handler is put at the top of the list, and hence will be the handler to be called first.

 int netsnmp_inject_handler_before ( netsnmp_handler_registration reginfo,